Numerical reconstruction of the covariance matrix of a spherically truncated multinormal distribution: Abstract

 \section{Abstract}

-In this paper we relate the matrix $\fS_\cB$ of the second moments of a spherically truncated normal multivariate to its full covariance matrix $\Sigma$ and present an algorithm to invert the relation and reconstruct $\Sigma$ from $\fS_\cB$.
+In this paper we relate the matrix ${\frak S}_{\cal B}$ of the second moments of a spherically truncated normal multivariate to its full covariance matrix $\Sigma$ and present an algorithm to invert the relation and reconstruct $\Sigma$ from $\fS_\cB$.
 While the eigenvectors of $\Sigma$ are left invariant by the truncation, its eigenvalues are non--uniformly damped.
 We show that the eigenvalues of $\Sigma$ can be reconstructed from their truncated counterparts via a fixed point iteration, whose convergence we prove analytically.
 The procedure requires the computation of multidimensional Gaussian integrals over a Euclidean ball, for which we extend a numerical technique, originally proposed by Ruben in 1962, based on a series expansion in chi--square distributions.
 In order to study the feasibility of our approach, we examine the convergence rate of some iterative schemes on suitably chosen ensembles of Wishart matrices.
+We finally discuss the practical difficulties arising in sample space and outline a regularization of the problem based on perturbation theory.